aceface/crayon/README.md

 // Compose multiple styles using the chainable API console.log(  crayon.blue.bgRed.bold('Hello world!')  );

+// Or just compose styles by passing strings to the crayon function crayon('red bgblue', 'underline').log('this is red on a blue background');

 // Nest styles
 console.log(  crayon.red('Hello', crayon.underline.bgBlue('world') + '!')  );